Mike014/JUCE_Projects/Audio Converter Tool/README.md

 ---

-💡 Developed with passion and ☕ by [YourName] and contributors.
+💡 Developed with passion and ☕ by [M1k3_S0und] and contributors.